Canada's Global T20 cricket tournament has shifted to Malaysia due to a pandemic | ExBulletin

+TORONTO The third edition of the Global T20 Canada cricket tournament has been moved to Malaysia this summer due to pandemic-related restrictions.
+The tournament takes place in June-July.
+According to organizers, it will return to Canada in 2022.

-Canada’s Global T20 cricket tournament has shifted to Malaysia due to a pandemic
+TORONTO The third edition of the Global T20 Canada cricket tournament has been moved to Malaysia this summer due to pandemic-related restrictions.

+The tournament takes place in June-July.
+According to organizers, it will return to Canada in 2022.

+Cricketers and fans of cricket in Canada will of course be disappointed that the third edition of our world-class GT20 tournament cannot be held in Canada this year due to the ongoing COVID pandemic and Canadian health guidelines, said the president of Cricket Canada.
+Rashpal Bajwa. statement.

 The Canadian Press